 In Bash scripting, text manipulation has become a common task to perform using different utilities and methods.
 Removing quotes is such a useful task when you need to manipulate the strings except for the encasing quotes.
 So, read the following article carefully to clearly understand the context and learn how to remove quotes from a string in Bash.

-4 Methods to Strip or Remove Quotes in Bash
+4 Methods to Remove Quotes from String in Bash

 Though quoting is used to prevent unexpected errors within codes, there may be some unintended processing failures while working with quotes within strings in Bash.
 So, it becomes a must to strip or remove the quotes from strings as easily as possible.
 Here, I am introducing you to 4 easy methods that will help you strip both single and double quotes efficaciously from strings in a Bash script.